Standardisation

 BSI has a Memorandum of Understanding with DBT.
 It provides a framework for BSI and the government to meet the challenges to the UK’s standards-making infrastructure, and recognises BSI is the UK’s national standards body (NSB), responsible for the UK publication, in English, of international and European standards.

-Economic benefits of standardisation
+Economic benefits of standards

 Independent research on the economic contribution of standards to the UK economy and businesses finds that standards boost UK productivity, kick-start innovation, and support UK domestic and international trade.

-International standardisation policy
+International standards policy

-International standards support trade policy while helping to maintain the UK’s flexible and pro-competitive regulatory model.
+International standards support trade policy while helping maintain the UK’s flexible and pro-competitive regulatory model.
 In our trade negotiations, we promote the use of international standards, and we will continue to ensure the safety and quality of products on sale in the UK, recognising the important role that international standards play.
-As a committed supporter of the World Trade Organization, the UK will continue to base its product safety regulations on these standards.
+As a committed supporter of the World Trade Organization, the UK will continue basing its product safety regulations on these standards.

-Government supports the “single national standard model” whereby the UK’s National Standards Body, BSI, will lead the development, agree, and then adopt international standards as British Standards, withdrawing conflicting national standards to give a coherent national catalogue.
+Government supports the ‘single national standard model’ whereby the UK’s National Standards Body, BSI, will lead the development, agree, and then adopt international standards as British Standards, withdrawing conflicting national standards to give a coherent national catalogue.
 Similarly, it will represent the UK’s interests in the European regional standards bodies of CEN and CENELEC.

 Designated standards